 What character in history do you most dislike?

-The war criminal and terrorist George Bush the Younger, Yale University’s most famous C- student.
-(Donald Trump, the anti-Christ, and ‘self-licking ice cream cone’)
+Donald Trump tops my list.
+Right behind him is the war criminal and terrorist George Bush the Younger, Yale University’s most famous C- student.

 Who are your favourite prose authors?

-Here’s but a few: Henry Miller, Ryszard Kapuscinski, James Salter, Hunter Thompson, Joan Didion, Carlos Fuentes, Gunter Grass, John Banville, Louis Ferdinand Celine, Charles Bukowski, Carl Hiassen, Ann Patchett, Samuel Beckett.
-(Hilary Mantel)
+Here’s but a few: Henry Miller, Ryszard Kapuscinski, James Salter, Hunter Thompson, Joan Didion, Carlos Fuentes, Gunter Grass, John Banville, Louis Ferdinand Celine, Charles Bukowski, Carl Hiassen, Ann Patchett, Samuel Beckett Hilary Mantel, Richard Ford, Kevin Barry, Cathal Kelly, Nicole Hannah-Jones, Mark Bowden, Carys Davies, Claire Keegan, Gabriel Garcia Marquez, David Bergen, William Trevor, Chalmers Johnson, Rashid Khalidi, Anthony Doerr, Elizabeth Strout, Tessa Hadley.

 Who are your favourite poets?